Your job is harder than ever.

 Most importantly, I’ve learned, and my readers know, that a retirement plan is a process, not an event.

 As you’ve seen, the rules and circumstances keep changing.
 You can’t set-it-and-forget-it.
-For almost 25 years I’ve kept my readers a step or two ahead of those changes, exploded myths, and steered them down the road to financial security.
+For 28 years I’ve kept my readers a step or two ahead of those changes, exploded myths, and steered them down the road to financial security.

 I write the only publication devoted to all the financial aspects of retirement.
 Most “retirement” publications focus on finding the highest yields, hot investment tips, the best places to retire, or a few other topics.